avineshwar/secretgrind/README.md

 		Total bytes tainted: 24
 		==123==

 	The stack variable is no longer tainted.
-The compiler has realized `stack_var` is never used and has no effect on the program, so it has just removed it entirely from the binary.
-In other words, it no longer exists in the binary.
-That is why it is no longer tainted...
-Even if the variable was not removed entirely, it could be kept in a register rather than allocated on the stack: the register would be tainted but not memory, and so Secretgrind would still display only 24 tainted bytes.
-So if you come across unexpected results, look at the binary itself rather than rely on the source code.
+The compiler has optimized the binary somehow: for example, it could be keeping `stack_var` in a register rather than allocate it on the stack; or it may have removed `stack_var` entirely as this does not affect the program in a meaningful way.

 10. Secretgrind can also display a live trace of what is executed with **--trace=yes** option.
 The output can be overwhelming, so if you are only interested in the taint, it is good practice to use the option **--trace-taint-only=yes**: